Mastur1998/AC1_Emblem_Tool/README.md

 I'm writing this assuming you know nothing about python

-Step 1: Downloading python
+Step 1: Downloading python:
 Go to python.org and download the intaller, when installing, mark the "add to path" checkbox and then 'install now'

-Step 2: Dowloading python packages
+Step 2: Dowloading python packages:
 Open your cmd window (press windows+r, then type 'cmd' into the small window that appears), then type the following commands to intall the necessary packages:
 -pip install numpy